Separation - the Facts

 Get in touch

 Married couples can separate for a number of different reasons.
-Separation is not always permanent and many married couples who separate do go on to work out their differences without the need to take matters any further.
+Separation in a relationship is not always permanent and many married couples who separate do go on to work out their differences without the need to take matters any further.
 Often couples will begin by having a trial separation, so that they can try to resolve their differences through means such as counselling.
 This could involve one party living away from the family home for a period but with a view to returning if relations improve.
+But sometimes a separation is long term or permanent.
+When this happens, there are legal considerations that we can help with.

 What Is a Judicial Separation?

-It is possible to obtain a Judicial Separation in place of a divorce, although this is rare in practice.
-This can take place where parties are agreed that the marriage is over however are not willing to obtain a divorce, for example on religious grounds.
+It is also possible to obtain a Judicial Separation in place of a divorce, although this is rare in practice.
+This can take place where parties are agreed that the marriage is over, however are not willing to obtain a divorce, for example on religious grounds.

 Here are 25 top tips for parents who have separated to help them think about matters from their child's perspective.